pola-rs/polars-web/www/posts/expressions-are-amazing.md

             .filter(pl.col("session_length").max().over("char") < n_rows))
 ```

 Again we're using an expression with an `.over()` in the chain.
 This time it's calculating the maximum value of the `session_length` per character.
-If it every exceeds the maximum number of rows, this filter will remove all rows that belong to that character.
+If it ever exceeds the maximum number of rows, this filter will remove all rows that belong to that character.

 ### Cherry on Top: Clever Caching